Mountain View Officers' Club: Restoration efforts

 The listing included one contributing building and four contributing structures.

 In 2018, Arizona State Parks and Trails received $500,000 from the National Park Service’s African American Civil Rights Fund for the purpose of restoring the club.
 The National Trust for Historic Preservation's African-American Cultural Heritage Action Fund has also supported restoration efforts with a 2018 grant.
 Additional financial supporters have included the Pascua Yaqui tribe and Buffalo Soldier organizations.

-As of 2022, the club still stands and is undergoing an extensive restoration project.
+In January 2023, Fort Huachuca signed a programmatic agreement for the rehabilitation of the Mountain View Officers' Club.
+A viable plan to rehabilitate the building as a Range Operations Synchronization Center is moving forward and has been submitted for Army funding consideration.
+The rehabilitation plan also provides exhibit space for consulting parties to tell the story of the Black World War II military experience.